ClustinDEV/.NET-Suite-Uploader/README.md

 Next features:
 - Change account dynamically
-- Select the domain based on the requested account
+- Select the domain based on the requested account (list in config)
+- Use folder in task
+- Shortcut to Upload execution
+- Enhanced log with execution status (icon, color, ...)
+- Custom clustin icon